zachmitch/zachmitch.github.io/_posts/2022-12-15-trading-journal.md

 Major positions:  <span style="color:green">PLBY, MSOS, OSTK</span><span style="color:red">  MPW, W, FXE</span>

 Thoughts: Again not sure what to expect with OpEx.
 Not a lot of follow through on the selling yesterday on really hawkish news.
 So let's trap some shorts - run stops - then get some juicy spots.
 Some fear baked into the open today, $DXY / VIX / TNX up, and all at the LERR.
 Those tech puts I sold at close are printing a bit more in the over night.
+Poor low in the overnight and everyone is super short.
+Below T+2 close so expecting some margin call, but OpEx will keep it pinned.

 **Key Events Today**